-But look at what happens to the numbers when you sell a high value product, say a $90 bottle of single malt scotch.
+But look at the difference when you sell a high-value product, say a $90 bottle of single malt scotch.

-Those profit levels are a bit easier to swallow, aren’t they?
+Those numbers are a bit easier to swallow, right?

-Throw into the mix the wider benefits of selling online, like the direct connection to customers and the control over the supply chain, and it’s clear why the e-Commerce alcohol sales business attracts so many.
+Mix in the wider benefits of selling online, like direct customer connection and supply chain control, and it’s clear why the e-Commerce alcohol sales business works so well.

 Challenges with e-Commerce alcohol sales